Interested in respiratory therapy? Keep reading for a step-by-step breakdown on how to become a respiratory therapist.

 Before pursuing a career in respiratory therapy, many students wonder: how long does it take to become a respiratory therapist?

 In the US, it takes at least two years to become a respiratory therapist for professionals pursuing their associate’s degree.
-However, the timeline on becoming a respiratory therapist is dependent on you!
-If you are pursuing their bachelor’s degree, it may take up to four years to become a respiratory therapist.
+However, the timeline for becoming a respiratory therapist is dependent on you!
+If you are pursuing a bachelor’s degree, it may take up to four years to become a respiratory therapist.

 Learning doesn’t stop there!